tomic1785/Yugo-M-controller-project/README.md

 * USB B connector.

 ## Updates
+#### 2024-04-21
+* Just got reminded about this project.
+The supply chain is back in order, so it is feasible again.
+I'll open source the hardware, but it will take some time.
 #### 2021-03-06
 * STM32F303 MCUs are virtually impossible to get for quite some time.
 The project will be on hold until there is a reliable supply.
 #### 2020-10-04